Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 # JHelioviewer Design #

 In contrast to the 32k lines of code to implement all its many features, the core JHelioviewer design is very simple and can probably be expressed in a couple of thousands of lines of code.
-The program is structured in a manner amenable to performance and tries to balance CPU and memory usage with long lasting network and computation operations by using caches and high performance algorithms and data structures.
+The program is structured in a manner amenable to performance and to remain responsive while performing long lasting network and computation operations by using threads, caches, and high performance algorithms and data structures.
 The principle of separation of concerns is applied throughout.
 Objects are asked to update themselves, they proceed to do so independently, and they report back when done.
 There are essentially no locks and few data structures are concurrently accessed by threads.

 The program is driven via two timers: